MADCookie/standards/API_Guidelines.md

 ### Daylight Saving Time
 It's important to remember that UTC is different in the USA any given date, depending on if we are in the middle of daylight saving or not.

+### Server-Side Reference

+[Newtownsoft has published a helpful article](http://james.newtonking.com/archive/2009/02/20/good-date-times-with-json-net) that will assist the server-side team on implementing the ISO 8601 format.
+This uses an instance of `IsoDateTimeConverter` to set the format.

 ## On-Failure